AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## Rendering notebooks

+### Automatic rendering using GitHub actions

 This repository uses [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to render all notebooks.
 All notebooks are automatically re-rendered by GitHub actions before merges to master.
 The newly rendered html files are all pushed to the `gh-pages` branch which will publish the material to https://alexslemonade.github.io/refinebio-examples/.

+If this automatic rendering fails, you can see the errors on GitHub by going to `Actions` and clicking the workflow of PR you are working on that also says `Build Docker` underneath.
+Click on `build` on the left bar and click on the step that has failed to see the error message.

+### Mechanics of the rendering

 The `Snakefile` calls the `scripts/render-notebooks.R` which renders the `.html` files but leaves these `.Rmd` files ready for download and use [without the `pandoc` error](https://github.com/AlexsLemonade/refinebio-examples/pull/148#issuecomment-669170681).
 However, `snakemake` can (and should) be run locally during development so that the author and reviewers can see the rendered output of the new material during the `Pull Request` process.